SMS Aspern: Deployments to China, 1900–1904

-While Aspern was making her way into Shanghai's harbor on 8 February 1901, the British steam ship crossed in front of her bow, causing a collision.
+While Aspern was making her way into Shanghai's harbor on 8 February 1901, the British steam ship SS Macedonia crossed in front of her bow, causing a collision.
 Luckily for the British vessel, she was not struck by Asperns ram bow; the latter's bow was badly damaged and her ram was detached.
 The cruiser was compelled to enter the dry dock in Pudong for repairs to her bow.
 Divers recovered her ram and repair work lasted from 3 March to 16 April.
 She entered the Yangtze River on 28 May for a cruise upriver before returning to open waters in early June, spending the next four months patrolling the ports of northern China.
 In late October, Aspern visited Nagasaki, Japan, for a dry-docking from 21 October to 21 November and remained in Japan for the rest of the year.

 At the beginning of 1902 the ship was recalled home and arrived in Hong Kong on 6 January, after which Aspern sailed south to Singapore.
 Aspern sailed to Penang in the Dutch East Indies and then steamed north to Calcutta, British India, where she arrived on the 27th.
 She continued on to Colombo, before passing through the Suez Canal at the beginning of March.
 The cruiser reached home waters on 13 March, stopping first at Lesina before moving to Trieste two days later, and arriving finally in Pola on the 19th.
 The rest of the year passed uneventfully.
 From 15 June 1903 to 4 September, Aspern operated with the Summer Squadron as part of II Division.
 She lay at Fiume from 19 to 24 July before rejoining the squadron in Trieste from 14 to 22 August.
 The ship was then ordered to return to Chinese waters for another tour abroad.

 Aspern departed Pola on 20 September and relieved the armored cruiser as the station ship in East Asian waters on 2 October.
 She arrived in Hong Kong on 29 October and spent the next several months visiting various ports in China.
 On 6 March 1904, she was subordinated to the recently arrived Kaiserin Elisabeth.
 Her tour of China continued through the year, including another voyage up the Yangtze in June and July.
 In October, she was once again recalled home, departing Hong Kong on the 15th and passing through the Suez Canal a month later.
 Aspern reached Pola on 22 November, where she had a wireless set installed.